 Exposure to Soil Contaminants

 Exposure to soil contaminants can also cause curled leaves on rubber plants.
 This can happen if the plant is grown in soil that contains toxins or pollutants, or if the plant is near sources of pollution such as a busy road or industrial area.

-To fix this issue, Make sure to use high-quality, well-draining Potting soil for your Rubber plant and keep it away from sources of pollution.
+To fix this issue, Make sure to use high-quality, well-draining potting soil for your rubber plant and keep it away from sources of pollution.